Why Visit the Maldives?

-Geographically, the Maldive Islands are located on an underwater mountain range.
-26 Coral atolls span across a vast area.
-These atolls create ridges in the ocean, separating the Maldive Islands from the expanse of the Indian Ocean beneath the waters surface.
+Geographically, the Maldives sits atop an underwater mountain range, featuring 26 coral atolls spread across a vast expanse.
+These atolls form ridges in the ocean, setting the Maldives apart from the surrounding Indian Ocean.

 With more than 1000 islands, there’s no shortage of places to go in the Maldives.
 As tourists often live on entirely separate islands, the best way to explore local culture is through island hopping.